Cass County Court Appointed Special Advocate

 Cass County CASA is a 501(c)3 organization funded primarily through public and private donations.

-In 2007, the first volunteers completed 30 hours of initial training and began advocating for our abused and neglected children in Cass County.
+Since 2007, our trained volunteers have advocated for abused and neglected children in Cass County.